2025 Texas Groundwate Invertebrate Forum - November 7, 2025 (9 am - 4 pm)

 Calling all photographers, artists, and creatives!

 Help us celebrate the biodiversity of Texas’ underground ecosystems by submitting your best photo, drawing, painting, or digital art inspired by groundwater invertebrates or subterranean life.
-[Max 2 submissions per person] Copies of work are acceptable and encouraged for display at the Forum.Photo/Art sign up here!
+[Max 2 submissions per person] Copies of work are acceptable and encouraged for display at the Forum or you can submit an electronic copy for display on the meeting overhead screen.
+Submit copy to vc05@txstate.edu Photo/Art sign up here!

-Presentation/Poster Deadline to submit: Monday September 15, 2025 Photo/Art Contest Deadline to submit: November 7, 2025 at check-in (no later than 10:00 am)
+IMPORTANT DATES: Photo/Art Contest Deadline to submit: November 7, 2025 at check-in (no later than 10:00 am)

-tgif committee
+tgif planning committee logo

 Elizabeth Borda - Texas A&M University San Antonio